Managing your Universal Credit claim

 - You are currently receiving Universal Credit, Working Tax Credit, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit

-If you are not eligible for a Test and Trace Support Payment, you may be able to get a £500 ‘discretionary payment’ instead.
+If you are not eligible for one of these payments, you may be able to get a ‘discretionary payment’ instead.
 You could get this if you are facing financial hardship because you cannot work from home, and as a result will lose income while you are self-isolating.

 Changes to your earnings